nexuso1/bio-research/README.md

 ``model`` contains the source code for our models and the training loop

-``notebooks`` contains various JuPyter notebooks for the creation of visualization, data gathering a dataset preparation.
+``notebooks`` contains various JuPyter notebooks for the creation of visualizations, data gathering a dataset preparation.